 Price: check here

 The 19th century was a time of great change.
-The industrial revolution was in full swing changing how people live, work, and trade forever.
+The industrial revolution was in full swing changing how people lived, worked, and traded forever.

 Scotland, a predominantly agricultural nation, felt the new wave coming from the south among the first.
 Food production increased, various products were available for import, and whiskey became a highly demanded export commodity.

 You play as a leader of a historical clan.
-Can you cope with the new economical circumstances and compete with others in producing, trading, and exporting agricultural goods?
+Can you cope with the new economic circumstances and compete with others in producing, trading, and exporting agricultural goods?